-How To Stop Being Lazy To Study
+How To Stop Being Lazy to Study

-Why Do I Feel So Unmotivated To Do Anything?
+Why Do I Feel So Unmotivated to Do Anything?

 A very dull routine could be taking your motivation away.
-Trying to break the routine to take a trip, even a quick trip, or reconnecting with things you used to enjoy can bring new perspectives, dreams or goals to life.
+Trying to break the routine to take a trip, even a quick trip, or reconnecting with things you used to enjoy can bring new perspectives, dreams, or goals to life.
 Which, as a result, will bring your motivation back.

-Is Laziness A Mental Illness?
+Is Laziness a Mental Illness?

 Laziness may just be a response to a dull routine, boredom, tiredness, or lack of motivation.
 In these cases, a break from the routine to practice self-care can take the laziness away.

-What Is The Main Cause Of Laziness?
+What Is The Main Cause of Laziness?

 Laziness does not have a single cause.
 Several factors affect a person’s lazy habits.
-However, the excess of distractions that the hyper-connected life brings, the lack of self-confidence, tiredness as well as a bad diet, are cited as frequent reasons for laziness.
+However, the excess of distractions that the hyper-connected life brings, the lack of self-confidence, and tiredness as well as a bad diet, are cited as frequent reasons for laziness.